DanielJu0925/League_of_Legends_prediction/README.md

 We used `"side"`, `"league"`, `"killsat10"`, `"xpdiffat10"`  as the features in our baseline model.

 `"side"` - this is one nominal column.
-We implement one hot encode that particular column in order to get it to fit in our model.
+We one hot encode that particular column in order to get it to fit in our model.

-`"league"` - this is a nominal column, and we one hot encoded this column to 1 and 0 for each league in the game.
+`"league"` - this is a nominal column, and we implement one hot encoding this column to 1 and 0 for each league in the game.

 `"killsat10"` - this is a quantitative column, and it represents the numbers of kills for the team at 10 minute.
 There will be no change on this column.